 During our trip, we had some surprises more or less pleasant!
-One of the coolest was when Emma opened the toilet lid to find a nice big green toad inside!
-Or having a one on one with a bandicoot in the middle of the bush, it's just a giant Australian rat!
-Come on...
+One of the coolest was when Manu opened the toilet bowl to find a pretty big toad all green inside!
+Or face to face with a bandicoot, a kind of big Australian rat!

 As we had to power up the van every 3 days to charge the batteries that power the fridge and lights for the evening, but also to charge our phones, we alternated between these 3 types of sites.
 We have not tried wild camping which is forbidden, however I do not see how the entire Australian territory can be controlled every night!
 Too big !
 But no unnecessary risks, because fines can be very expensive.

-After just a few nights, except for the first 3, which were awful ( a big party for the first night in Van with Simon in Wye River, and two nights under the rain and the cold of the austral spring) we got use to it!
-After that we had to buy a small heater for very cool nights, find out how to use our sink without flooding the van but it was not much and these details settled, we had our small mobile home!
+After just a few nights, except for the first 3, which was terrible, a big night of water for the first Van party with Simon in Wye River, and two nights in the rain and cold of the austral spring, we had taken our marks were all comfort in our van!
+First we had to buy a small auxiliary heater for very cool nights, find out how to use our faucet sink without flooding the van but it was not much and these details settled, we had our mini home rolling!

 We decided every morning what we would do during the day, stay, go, hike, do a visit, an activity, stay by the pool, enjoy a waterfront, take a nap on the riveredge , ... no planning, no constraints!
 TOP !
 Since we were off school holiday and not in high season, all campsites or free areas were always available, TOP!